ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 For example, the following query will return information about the Indicator with ID 12345, including Tags applied to the Indicator and Groups associated to the Indicator.

-For example, the following query will return information about the Artifact with ID 3, including a related Task and a related Note:

 .. code::

   GET /v3/indicators/12345?fields=tags&fields=associatedGroups